Coinbase Wrapped Staked ETH (CBETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Coinbase Wrapped Staked ETH Historical Price

-According to the latest data gathered on Coinbase Wrapped Staked ETH live price page, the current price of Coinbase Wrapped Staked ETH is 2,019.71USD.
-The circulating supply of Coinbase Wrapped Staked ETH(CBETH) is 122.37K CBETH , giving it a market capitalization of $247.11M.
+According to the latest data gathered on Coinbase Wrapped Staked ETH live price page, the current price of Coinbase Wrapped Staked ETH is 2,145.19USD.
+The circulating supply of Coinbase Wrapped Staked ETH(CBETH) is 123.32K CBETH , giving it a market capitalization of $264.47M.

 The Coinbase Wrapped Staked ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CBETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.